mhaupt/basicode/README.md

 what is contained in the `OD$()` array.
 Each element of that array should be the name of a variable or array the values or contents of which should be displayed.
 The `OD$()` array must be declared and properly dimensioned before the first use of this subroutine.
+If it is not present or unusable, all variables and arrays will be displayed.

 If, at the time the subroutine is called, the string `OC$` contains a BASICODE condition that evaluates to false, the breakpoint will not be